thaibirding.com by Nick Upton

 The roads in Khao Yai, Doi Ang Kang and Doi Inthanon are fine and any vehicle is suitable.
 However, automatics really struggle up Doi Inthanon and at Doi Ang Kang, so it was excellent to have a car with manual transmission which sped up the mountains.

-The road up Doi Lang is okay but there are a few giant potholes and a saloon car would not be suitable, although with care they would make it.
+The road up Doi Lang East was okay but there are a few giant potholes and a saloon car would not be suitable, although with care they would make it.
 However, the care needed would slow the journey considerably and make spotting birds from the vehicle difficult.
+(Update: this road is now in extremely poor condition and saloon cars/mini vans are not permitted to enter.
+Indeed, it is often closed to visitors completely due to cross border security issues.
+Check before planning to go here.)

 The tracks on the fields at Thatorn are firm in the dry season but some turn into a swampy mess in the wet, although it is possible to get to the Jerdon's Bushchat site on firm tracks, the only problem with mud comes when one takes a wrong turning like we did.